romanbtt/42-Ft_Printf/README.md

 This project consists of rewriting fews capabilities of the function printf.

-The programm is able to reprodruce the following conversions: **cspdiuxX%**
+The program is able to reprodruce the following conversions: **cspdiuxX%**

 | Flag  | Description														 |
 |-------|--------------------------------------------------------------------|